Grayling

 Czech and French Nymphing

 The most effective technique for winter grayling.
-Fish congregate in deeper troughs and creases where the current slows.
-Czech nymphing with two heavy beadhead nymphs (sizes 12–16) fished tight-line is devastatingly effective.
-French leader techniques allow longer-range nymphing in wider rivers while maintaining contact with the flies.
+Czech nymphing with two heavy beadhead nymphs (sizes 12–16) fished tight-line is devastating.
+French leader techniques allow longer-range nymphing in wider rivers.

 Dry Fly in Autumn